jamestalmage/gulp-angular-test-utils/Readme.md

-Gulp is a great build system, but most users will benefit more by using the [karma-preprocessor](https://github.com/jamestalmage/karma-angular-test-utils) to apply the transforms for your test code.
-If you are not using karma, or have a need to package your tests with the transforms include, then read on.
+Gulp is a great build system, but most users will benefit more by using the [karma-preprocessor](https://github.com/jamestalmage/karma-angular-test-utils) to apply the transforms for their tests.
+If you are not using karma, or have a need to package up your tests with the transforms applied, then read on.

 Install:
 ```